 Tropics @Home | 10-14 days |

-Happy Houseplants | 7-10 working days Across the UK using Royal Mail and Parcel Force |
+Happy Houseplants | 7-10 days |

-Plant Guide and Care Tips for Philodendron tortum
+Plant Guide and Care Tips for Philodendron Tortum

 As Philodendron tortum is a low-maintenance plant, it is ideal for beginners.